 Research by McKinsey shows that activities like feedback and training, coaching, onboarding new employees, and making important decisions can be done from home, but they are much more effectively done in the office.
 The four main reasons for coming to the office are:

 - Collaboration: the office improves collaboration.
 Partly because working face-to-face promotes creativity and problem-solving.

 - Social interactions: social interactions with colleagues make us feel involved and happy.

 - Feeling connected: Being together in the office creates a sense of belonging, resulting in making us healthier and happier.

 - Creativity: being able to work together in the office and have ad-hoc meetings stimulates our creativity.

-Smart offices are built to support the needs of employees.
-As a result, employees in smart offices experience more autonomy over the work environment, commitment, pride, and an optimal office experience.
+In offices that are built to support the needs of their employees, people experience more autonomy over the work environment, commitment, pride, and an optimal office experience.
 This all leads to a higher sense of employee well-being.